delthan/downthon_AB/to_do.md

 * need to make some improvements to the overall look of the blog html
 * index pagination? (not at release, not sure how to handle)
 * a sidebar would be great, with a link to the individual author and tag pages and the about page (not at release, not sure how to handle)
-* look for more places to use date parsing function
+* look for more places to use date parsing function, to make code more readable
+* should I build .exe and .sh files to ease usage?